Llewellynvdm/awesome-joomla/readme.md

 ### Development Frameworks

 - [FOF (Framework on Framework)](https://github.com/akeeba/fof) - FOF (Framework on Framework) is a Rapid Application Development framework for Joomla!.
 - [Javascript Frameworks](https://docs.joomla.org/J3.x:Javascript_Frameworks) - The Joomla!
 CMS includes a number of JavaScript Frameworks.
 - [Joomla!
 Framework](https://framework.joomla.org/) - Designed by software developers for software developers.
 Easy to Adapt.
 Easy to Extend.
 - [Joomlatools Framework](https://www.joomlatools.com/developer/framework/) - All of Joomlatools extensions are powered by the Joomlatools Framework.

+### Joomla DevOps - Cloud

+- [JAB17 - Your Joomla dev-ops, ci & cd toolbox](https://www.youtube.com/watch?v=H5JgIQTLoO0&t=492s) - By Andy Gaskell.
+This talk will provide a gourmet buffet of information and ideas for dev-ops, continuous integration and continuous deployment.
+- [JD17UK - DevOps for Joomla](https://www.youtube.com/watch?v=w5ORPXt6W_o&feature=youtu.be) - By Andy Gaskell.
+The talk is about DevOps for Joomla, from a practical perspective.
+- [AndyGaskell/Joomla_Day_UK_2017](https://github.com/AndyGaskell/Joomla_Day_UK_2017) - Slides and examples from Joomla Day UK 2017
+- [Devops with Lando and Docker](https://extly.tech/media/devops-with-lando-and-docker/index.html#/) - By Anibal Sanchez.
+Introduction to Lando and Docker, in a Joomla context.

 ### Extension Development